WDPS-Team/Large-Scale-Entity-Linking/README.md

-# Large Scale Entity Linking
+# Large Scale Entity Linking - Group 1936

+This repository contains assignment of course Web Data Processing System (2019 - 2020)

 ## Description

 ### Architecture

 ![image](https://github.com/WDPS-Team/2019-WDPS/blob/architecture/docs/architecture/architectue2.0.png)
+#### TODO: need to change

 - This project is to perform Entity Linking on a collection of web pages using entities from Freebase.
 - The **Input** is a set of pages in WARC format, stored information that crawled from web.
 The final goal is to link the 'entity mention' in WARCfile to 'entities' in Freebase, and **Output** format is : [Document ID, Entity Mention, Freebase ID]
 - This project consists of following steps:
-    1. WARCSplitReader - Reading and splitting the WARCfile into lines and proccessing in parallel.
-Filtering the invalid data.
+    1. WARCSplitReader - Reading and splitting the WARCfile into lines and proccessing in parallel, extracting context in HTML and filtering the invalid data.
-    2. TextExtraction - Cleaning the result from the last step, and then using `beautifulsoup` to extract title, main text  from webpages.
-And finally reformat the result as split the text into sentences.
+    2. TextExtraction - Cleaning the result from the last step by using `Cleaner` from `lxml` to remove the `Javascript` and `HTML` part in context, and convert the data in context into `html` and `lxml` format.
+And then using `Dragnet` for text extraction, and `Beautifulsoup` as a fallback if `Dragnet` is not able to blockify the html.
+Fnally reformat the result as split the text into sentences.
-    3. EntityRecognition - Processing the sentences `spacy`.
-Select the entities from text with certain types.
+    3. EntityRecognition - Processing the sentences with using `spacy`to do the named entity recognition part.
+Select the entities from text with those types.
 We only interedted in this three types: `PERSON`,`ORGANIZATION` and `LOCATION`.
     4. ELCandidateGeneration - we use `elasticsearch` to search candidate entities in freebase and link the mention to all possible candidate entities.
-    5. ELCandidateRanking - Rank candidate entities by the latent meaning using `LexVec` to calculate the cosine similarity between an mention and candidate entity.
-Using threshold on similiarity to reduce candidates.
-If more labels are present, pick the label similarity with the highest value and combine `Trident` for disambiguation and finally rank the result according to similarity.
+    5. ELCandidateRanking - In this stage, we do the ranking and disambiguation part.
+First, rank candidate entities by the latent meaning using `LexVec` to calculate the cosine similarity between an mention and candidate entity.
+And using threshold on similiarity to reduce candidate entities.
+If more labels are present, pick the label similarity with the highest value.
+Then, using `Trident` for disambiguation, get and check the type of candidate entities in Trident and modify the ID for Trident format.
+Finally calculate cosine similarity again, set threshold and rank the result according to similarity.
-    6. ELMappingSelection & OutputWriter - Select the valid candidate entities and output the result as .tsv format with columns [Document ID, Entity Mention, Freebase ID].
+    6. ELMappingSelection & OutputWriter - Based on previous results, select the valid and most similar candidate entity as the matched one and output the result as .tsv format with columns [Document ID, Entity Mention, Freebase ID].

 ## DAS4 Execution